 Entrance Loan Counseling

 Before you are allowed to take out any loans, you must complete an Entrance Loan Counseling session.
-This can be done online when guaranteeing your loans or by attending an Entrance Loan Counseling Session at New Student Orientation.
+This can be done online when guaranteeing your loans or by attending an Entrance Loan Counseling Session at Islander Launch.

 Exit Loan Counseling